 I am a glutton.
-I mean, what should I call myself after eating more than half of what was meant to be my children’s meal I fixed using a recipe from a kid friendly cookbook?
+I mean, what should I call myself after eating more than half of what was meant to be my children’s meal I fixed from a recipe in a kid friendly cookbook?
 But how could I resist?
 Those chicken wings were so grownup-friendly, too, I just couldn’t help but slyly devour them while they were still hot, just out of the oven.
-They were good – pleasantly crispy on the outside, surprisingly succulent inside, and utterly delicious.
+They were good—pleasantly crispy on the outside, surprisingly succulent on the inside, and utterly delicious.

 How do you make chicken wings taste so good?
 Simple.
 You marinate them in nothing more than honey-ketchup-mayonnaise mixture, dredge them in bread crumbs, then bake in the oven until golden all over.
 Simple and delicious.
 Try and see for yourself.
-And it’s ok if you become a glutton too:)
+And it’s OK if you become a glutton, too.
+We’ll be a team.

 16 chicken wings